ArthurFloyd/Brain-games/README.md

 brain-even
 ```
 **rules game:**

->Answer "yes" if the number is even, otherwise answer "no"
+*Answer "yes" if the number is even, otherwise answer "no".*

-**Asciinema link brain-even:**
+Asciinema link brain-even:
 (https://asciinema.org/a/595755)

 ### Brain-calc